thekugelmeister/LilyPond-BHS-Template/README.md

+# STATUS: Archived
+This repository has been archived in favor of an improved, updated, and hopefully cleaner version, which can be found [here][6]!.
+This new version was created from the ground up, rather than starting with the base template I first found and forked.
+I owe a huge debt to @tahongawaka for laying the groundwork and inspiring/enabling me to make something that fit my workflow.

+When I started making this template, I knew nothing about the inner-workings of LilyPond.
+Armed with a mostly-complete notation manual, too much free time, and whatever scheme knowledge I had retained from one unit of one class in college (a.k.a. very little), I gradually managed to put together something that got pretty close to correct!
+I learned a tremendous amount along the way, to the point where I wasn't just blindly changing parameters and copying in LSR code anymore.
+But by that point, functionality had been added blindly without thought for organization, simplicity, robustness, or ease-of-use.
+I decided I wanted to start over from the beginning and fix everything.

+This repository has served me well.
+I am excited to use its successor for years to come.

 # Lilypond-BHS-Template
 LilyPond does a very nice job of producing scores correctly notated, but the Barbershop Harmony Society has requirements for publication to maintain a consistent appearance across arrangements.
 The goal of this project is to allow the Barbershop arranger to worry more about the correct words and notes than whether the page looks right.